33-Year-Old Wide Receiver – Free Agent

 Santonio Holmes Contract Information:

-Released by the Jets in March of 2014.
+Waived by the Bears in November of 2014.

 To instantly reveal our fantasy analysis of every player – including Santonio Holmes – simply subscribe now.